tasesmuemils/100DaysOfCode/web_development/diary.md

 # 25.03.2019 66/100
 JS30 task 6 - lot of new stuff which I didnt uderstand but I will continue with next tutorial.

+# 26.03.2019 67/100
+JS30 task 8 - CANVAS!
+DONE!
+Havent done anything with canvas before so this was very cool introduction for it.